Kshitijknk07/TitanGate/README.md

 - ✅ **Caching**: Added caching functionality to store frequently requested data for quick retrieval, improving performance and reducing load on your servers.
 - ✅ **Authentication**: Integrated JWT-based authentication, allowing secure login and protected routes.
 Users can log in and receive a token for authorization to access protected resources.
 - ✅ **API Versioning**: Managing different API versions to maintain compatibility with older clients while allowing new features to be introduced.
-- ✅ 📊 API Analytics: Integrated detailed request logging and performance tracking using Prometheus, allowing real-time monitoring of API traffic, response times, and error rates.
+- ✅ **API Analytics**: Integrated detailed request logging and performance tracking using Prometheus, allowing real-time monitoring of API traffic, response times, and error rates.
+- ✅ **Load Balancing**: Distributing incoming traffic evenly across multiple backend services to ensure high availability, better resource utilization, and improved performance.

 ---